Cinema Exhibitors' Association: Main activities

 The UKCA advocates on behalf of the UK cinema sector at international, national, and regional level.
 It lobbies the Government along with other sectors of the U.K. film industry, particularly distribution, also working with others within the industry to promote the value of cinema to the public.
 In addition it provides advice and support to individual members on interpreting and adhering to legislation and regulation, and in dealing with day-to-day operational issues when appropriate.

 Industry statistics

 Like many trade associations, it gathers economic data on the industry it represents.
 The top three films ever in the UK are, in order, Avatar, Toy Story 3, and Mamma Mia!.
 In 2009, UK cinema turnover was around £1.2billion from around 900,000 cinema seats, at around 3,700 cinema screens at around 770 cinema sites.
 Total attendances are around 170 million.
 The top three chains have 62% of the number of screens.

 Disability and the CEA Card

 British cinemas have led the world in providing facilities and services for disabled people, both by making their buildings physically accessible and by installing equipment that enables audio described and sub-titled performances.
-The UKCA also created the "CEA Card" for those disabled people who need the services of a carer if they want to visit the cinema.
+The UKCA also created the "CEA Card" for those disabled people who need the services of a carer if they want to visit the cinema, providing free access.